-Documentation by infection control staff stating that a patient has confirmed or suspected COVID19 may be used to meet the requirement for code assignment per the directive statement above.
+Documentation by infection control staff stating that a patient has confirmed or suspected COVID-19 may be used to meet the requirement for code assignment per the directive statement above.

-The use of COVID-19 lab test results to determine code assignment for COVID-19 cases is an exception to the coding standard Using Diagnostic Test Results in Coding.
-A COVID-19 rapid antigen test (RAT) is not a "COVID-19 lab test."
+The use of COVID-19 test results to determine code assignment for COVID-19 cases is an exception to the coding standard Using Diagnostic Test Results in Coding.
+A COVID-19 test may be a polymerase chain reaction (PCR) test, a rapid antigen test (RAT) or a point-of-care molecular test (POCT).

-When lab testing is performed to confirm or rule out COVID-19, use the most recent COVID-19 lab test result from a continuous, uninterrupted episode of care for the purpose of code assignment, when available.
+When testing is performed to confirm or rule out COVID-19, use the most recent COVID-19 test result from a continuous, uninterrupted episode of care for the purpose of code assignment, when available.
 A continuous, uninterrupted episode of care for COVID-19 code assignment includes transfers between health care facilities, an admission to an acute care inpatient bed from the emergency department, and testing performed at a designated assessment centre or clinic prior to presentation at the health care facility.

-COVID-19 lab test results that qualify for use can originate from
+COVID-19 test results that qualify for use can originate from